jambonz/next-static-site/README.md

 ## Jambonz developer docs

 The project is using [Nextra.js](https://nextra.vercel.app) which provides a stylized developer docs theme for Next.js.
-We are currently loading theme CSS styles with the `styles/_nextra.scss` partial.
-Currently it is being used to hide the frontend page links from the Nextra sidebar nav as there is no current way to do this using pure nextra config.
+We are loading theme CSS styles with the `styles/_nextra.scss` partial.
+It is being used to hide the frontend page links from the Nextra sidebar nav as there is currently no way to do this using pure nextra config.
 There is a [Github issue here](https://github.com/shuding/nextra/issues/59) referring to "Page exclusion from docs".